Code of Professional Conduct

 Compliance with the Code is the responsibility of all employees.

-If an employee knows that a colleague intends to make a non-compliant act in accordance with the principles of the Code and does not take action, he / she is equally responsible.
+If an employee knows that a colleague intends to make a non-compliant act in accordance with the principles of the Code and does not act, he / she is equally responsible.

-Management of violations of the Code is assigned to the relevant committee, which consists of the Managing Director, the Human Resources Director and the relevant Division Director.
+Management of violations of the Code is assigned to the relevant committee, which consists of the Managing Director, the Chief Human Resources & Corporate Affairs and the relevant Division Director.

 The Code of Business Conduct is approved by the Board of Directors.

 Compliance with the code is monitored regularly.
-It is the responsibility of the Human Resources Director, to review and update the CoD, whenever necessary.
+It is the responsibility of the Chief Human Resources & Corporate Affairs to review and update the Code, whenever necessary.
+The Code of Conduct is monitored through internal reporting mechanisms.

 Aegean App